 “We’re just saying that we need guidance here.
 We need direction, we need finality.
 And the bigger picture is the uncertainty that this has thrown within the development world.
 They’re wondering to what extent municipalities are now further empowered to require a permit or to certain zoning restrictions.
 That could also affect our operations in real time.”

-On Friday Corbett criticized the lower court's ruling and vowed to appeal (see Daily GPI, July 30).
-He signed Act 13 into law in February, giving shale-rich counties in the state the ability to impose a 15-year impact fee on unconventional gas wells and make upgrades to environmental regulations (see Daily GPI, Feb.
+On Friday Corbett criticized the lower court’s ruling and vowed to appeal (see Shale Daily, July 30).
+He signed Act 13 into law in February, giving shale-rich counties in the state the ability to impose a 15-year impact fee on unconventional gas wells and make upgrades to environmental regulations (see Shale Daily, Feb.
 15).

 The plaintiffs in the case include Cecil, Mount Pleasant, Peters and Robinson townships in Washington County, South Fayette Township in Allegheny County, Nockamixon Township and Yardley Borough in Bucks County (see Shale Daily, April 2).

 © 2020 Natural Gas Intelligence.
 All rights reserved.